ErikHen/PictureRenderer.Samples/Umbraco9-rc/ReadMe.md

 ﻿# PictureRenderer for Umbraco sample

-Umbraco user: test@test.com / testtesttest
+Umbraco user: test@picturetest.com / picturetest

 This is a basically an empty Umbraco solution.
 <br>The image/media content type have been extended with the "altText" field.